 From the powder blue suits that were a staple of the 80s to the rise of Millennial Pink, the wedding industry has seen a variety of color trends throughout the years.
 While pastel hues like blush and soft blue are timeless, we’re swooning over the latest color trends for 2022.
-From the resurgence of vintage metallics to the moody feel of deep grays and blues, see what color palettes are on-trend for the upcoming wedding season.
+From the resurgence of vintage metallics to the moody feel of deep grays and blues, see what color palettes on-trend for the upcoming wedding season are.

 Warm Earthy Hues

 Warm natural hues are hot right now - with colors like burnt sienna and marigold yellow popping up in tablescapes and on bridesmaid dresses.
 These warm tones are super versatile and can be used for whichever season you plan to host your wedding in.
 A summer wedding lends itself well to sunflowers and yellow hues, while an autumn wedding is perfect for earthy rust tones.

 Metallics make for great accent colors in various vintage themes.
 Gold and midnight blue pair well for a nod to art decor or mid-century modern styles, while copper looks absolutely stunning against teal or sage.
 Vintage metallics can easily be incorporated throughout your wedding by opting for metallic chairs, table sliders, or even serving a Moscow Mule as your signature cocktail in a copper mug.
 When it comes to centerpieces, candle holders, vases, and vintage bottles can be spray-painted with a metallic paint in high gloss or matte to add a shimmer to your table setting.

 Muted sand and tan tones are growing in popularity - particularly when it comes to wedding dresses.
 Tan hues are a perfect alternative for brides who are opting for a non-white dress but still want a gown in a subdued color.
 Sand and tans are also a popular option for summer and beach weddings - lending to a more casual, laid-back mood.